 Art, film, and music festivals are a big part of our South African heritage and community, but since the COVID-19 hit our shores, they’ve been on a pandemic pause.

-Now, one of SA’s most iconic arts festivals, the Toyota SU Woordfees, has found new life on DStv and Go TV (channel 15), the Namibia-based channel.
+Now, one of SA’s most iconic arts festivals, the Toyota SU Woordfees, has found new life on DStv.

-From Friday, 1 October to Thursday, 7 October, the pop-up channel Woordfees TV (DStv channel 150), and Go TV (channel 15) will exclusively air content from the Woordfees, which includes a variety of theatre, musical, dance performances, which you can watch from the comfort of your own home.
+From Friday, 1 October to Sunday, 10 October, the pop-up channel Woordfees TV (DStv channel 150) will exclusively air content from the Woordfees, which includes a variety of theatre, musical, dance performances, which you can watch from the comfort of your own home.

 A first for Woordfees